aamnah/notes/src/content/redux/redux-folder-structure-patterns/index.md

 When all files are named `activity.ts`, it is hard to differentiate them when selecting the tab.

+An interesting read is Kent C. Dodds' article on [colocation](https://kentcdodds.com/blog/colocation), i agree with his argument of placing code as close to where it's relevant as possible.
+In other words, things that change together should stay together.
+Keep the styles, state, tests for your component in one folder.

 ### Functionality based: one file for all redux

 This is what i have been following up till now, but plan on moving to the feature based structure